 Harmony is now being adopted by air traffic agencies around the world.
-Colombia, Singapore, South Korea, Australia, and South Africa are all using the program to help manage their air traffic. • situation display to depict airborne aircraft movements on a map so that airlines and businesses can see where planes are at any given time.
+Colombia, Singapore, South Korea, Australia, and South Africa are all using the program to help manage their air traffic. •

+Harmony provides an aircraft situation display to depict airborne aircraft movements on a map so that airlines and businesses can see where planes are at any given time.
+Credit: Metron Aviation Inc.